kilianmandon/alphafold-decoded/lessons/tensor_introduction.md

 ## Intro

-In this lession, we will give an Introduction to Tensors in PyTorch.
+In this lesson, we will give an Introduction to Tensors in PyTorch.
 Tensors are the fundamental building block that drives Machine Learning.
 Now, you have probably worked with tensors before.
 Vectors for example are one dimensional tensors.
 Matrices are two-dimensional tensors.
 Operations like the dot-product between vectors, or matrix vector multiplication, are classic examples of operations on tensors.